Bannon refuses to answer Congress panel

 "Steve Bannon and his attorney asserted a remarkably broad definition of executive privilege," Jim Himes, a Democratic member of the committee, told CNN.

-The committee issued a subpoena for him to return for a second round.
+The panel issued a subpoena to compel him to return for a second round.
 His first appearance was voluntary.

 Mr Bannon's representatives have made no comment.